Haute-Sorne: Building Sustainable Shallow Geothermal Heating Solutions to transform a Municipality

 5. Impact Quantification

-Detailed CO2 emission modeling demonstrated the environmental benefits of transitioning from individual heating systems to optimized district networks.
+Detailed CO2 emission modeling demonstrated the environmental benefits of transitioning from individual heating systems to a sustainable optimized heating solution.